SaiSarangaDas/Spare-Capacity-Algorithm/data/README.md

 For some of the networks that have been analysed using our algorithm, the .mtx files from network repository fail to load in MATLAB.
-To extract network data from these files please use the following sample code in the appropriate context Sample Code:
+To extract network data from these files, please use the following sample code in the appropriate context Sample Code:
 ```